craigkerstiens/postgresguide.com/source/sexy/hstore.rst

 .. code-block:: sql

-   SELECT name, attributes->'device' as device
+   SELECT name, attributes->'author' as author
    FROM products
-   WHERE attributes->'edition'= 'ebook'
+   WHERE attributes->'category' = 'fiction'